cybcon/CHN256234/README.md

 - Resilience:
   - Map input parameters to a struct, invalid values will be ignored
   - Large input parameters over command line will not be processed due to bash input limitations
-  - Large input via input file: due to the static linked compiled and the small solution, large files up to 1 mio intervals can be processed without issues
+  - Large input via input file: due to the static linked, compiled and small solution, large files up to 1 mio intervals can be processed without any issues
 - Runtime metrics:
   - Azure VM parameters:
     - Region: West Europe